tupakkatapa/nixos-runtime-modules/README.md

 ### Why not use Specialisations?

 While [NixOS specialisations](https://nixos.wiki/wiki/Specialisation) might seem like the perfect solution, they don't actually reduce your base image size.
-The key issue is that NixOS prepares the initrd to potentially boot into any of your specialisations without requiring a rebuild, so it must include all the components, not reducing the base size at all.
+The key issue is that NixOS prepares the initrd to potentially boot into any of your specialisations without requiring a rebuild, so it must include all the components.

 ## How It Works

 The system creates a temporary flake extending your base configuration with the specified modules.
 It maintains a runtime state in `/run/runtime-modules/` that tracks which modules are active.
-When you enable or disable modules, it updates this state and applies the changes using `nixos-rebuild test`, allowing you to dynamically reconfigure your system without permanently changing your boot image.
+When you enable or disable modules, it updates this state and applies the changes using `nixos-rebuild test`.

 ## Getting Started